-Where the Tenant applies for a mutual exchange and the exchange is approved by the council, any rechargeable repairs identified as part of the mutual exchange process will become the responsibility of the person to which the tenancy is to be assigned.
+Where a mutual exchange is approved, the council will only repair issues that are assessed as a safety concern (i.e. which puts someone's health, life or property in danger).
+Any rechargeable repairs will become the responsibility of the person to which the tenancy is to be assigned.

 The person who is assigned the tenancy of the property must sign to accept responsibility for the condition of the property in the form of a disclaimer.
 A list of all the rechargeable items will be provided in writing to both parties.